Blogs

 How to Prevent a Hernia: Key Factors to Consider

 That’s a tough question but one can take measures to prevent a hernia to a certain extent.
 Occurrence of hernias can be sporadic or genetic.
-Hernia occurring due to the following reasons can be prevented to a certain extent.
-Obesity: fat acts like a driver through...
+A surgeon often sees patterns that link lifestyle factors with increased risk.
+Hernia occurring due to the following reasons...

 If I am diagnosed with piles do I always need surgery?